 It was under Saints Director of Rugby Chris Boyd where he got his chance in the Saints first team as he made his first start for the club last season as he made 18 appearances and scored his first ever try in the Black, Green and Gold.

-Meanwhile, 19-year-old Josh Hodge (Newcastle Falcons) is one of two players called up as apprentices for training with the squad, meaning he will train with the squad but won’t be considered for any of the matches.
+Meanwhile, 19-year-old Josh Hodge (Newcastle Falcons) was one of two players called up as apprentices for training with the squad, meaning he would train with the squad but wouldn’t be considered for any of the matches.